hans/hans.github.com/_posts/2014-07-09-nlu-world-knowledge.md

 acknowledge that this small brain of mine somehow processes these things properly.

-A point in case: I was eating with friends at a Stanford dining hall recently.
+A case in point: I was eating with friends at a Stanford dining hall recently.
 Aforementioned blurting voice had been quiet all night.
 A friend returned with an empty ice cream cone in hand and said the following: